patrickdlee/vagrant-examples/README.md

 1. Single box with some custom configuration.
 2. Single box with VirtualBox provider.
-3. Single box with example configuration defined in one Puppet module.
+3. Single box with VirtualBox provider and Puppet provisioning.
 4. Single box with Apache and sample static site installed via Puppet.
-5. Single box with LAMP stack and sample static/dynamic sites via Puppet.
-6. Separate Web and database servers serving up static/dynamic sites via Puppet.
+5. Separate Web and database servers serving up static/dynamic sites via Puppet.
 7. Pulling out all the stops with cluster of seven Vagrant boxes.